 A few of Sam’s high-profile projects include the Wallis Annenberg Center for Performing Arts, Hotel Erwin, Warner Bros.
-Stage 23, the DreamWorks Animation Lakeside Building Annex in Glendale and the new ROW DTLA.
-Sam is responsible for the organization of the Structural Focus earthquake response program and assisted DreamWorks Animation and the City of Glendale in developing Southern California’s first post-earthquake Building Occupancy Resumption Program.
+Stage 23, the DreamWorks Animation Lakeside Building Annex in Glendale and the new ROW DTLA Building 2.
+Sam is responsible for the organization of the Structural Focus Earthquake Response Program and assisted DreamWorks Animation and the City of Glendale in developing Southern California’s first post-earthquake Building Occupancy Resumption Program (BORP).

 What does Structural Design mean to you?